e271828e/Flight.jl/docs/notes/design/framework_spec.md

 conformance.
-A residue of *semantic* facts is unenforceable by any check: knowing them is what makes component and periphery code come out right, and not knowing them produces defensive delays, duplicated math or mistimed samples with no diagnostic firing anywhere ([§15.5][s15-5]'s author-knowledge note is the archetype).
+A residue of *semantic* facts is unenforceable by any check: knowing them is what makes component and periphery code come out right, and not knowing them produces defensive delays, duplicated math or mistimed samples with no diagnostic firing anywhere (the author-knowledge note, [§15.5][s15-5], is the archetype).
 This appendix is an **[index, not a second home](#g-normative)** — one recall line per contract, with the normative statement staying in the owning section (one home per datum, applied to the document itself).